WORKING WITH DG ECHO VISIBILITY | 2021 - 2027

-It is highly recommended to issue a press release – as a minimum – at the start and at the conclusion of a project.
-A press release can be issued inside the EU and/or in the beneficiary country/region as relevant for the concrete project.
+It is highly recommended to issue a press release at the start and at the conclusion of a project.
+A press release can be issued inside the EU and/or in the beneficiary country/region, as relevant for the concrete project.

-The press release may display the EU emblem alongside that of the partner.
+The press release is to display the EU emblem alongside that of the Partner.

 Partners are generally encouraged to share a draft of the press release with ECHO before its publication.
 Quotes by ECHO representatives must always be approved before publication.

 Press releases may also include the contact details of a relevant ECHO representative for follow-up questions by media (expert, Head of Office or RIO).
 The contact person must be approved by ECHO.